Introduction to Machine Learning: Multidimensional scaling

 \subsection{Similarity matching (Euclidean case)}

-We start with the standard hypotheses of MDS, assuming that the distances $d_{kl}$ derive from a representation in feature space, so that $d_{kl}^2 = \|h_k - h_l\|_H^2$ for some inner-product space $H$ and (possibly unknown) features $h_1, \ldots, h_N$.
-Note that, since the Euclidean distance is invariant by translation, there is no loss of generality in assuming $h_1 + \cdots + h_N=0$, which will be done in the following.
+A standard hypothesis of MDS assumes that the distances $d_{kl}$ derive from a representation in feature space, so that $d_{kl}^2 = \|h_k - h_l\|_H^2$ for some inner-product space $H$ and (typically unknown) features $h_1, \ldots, h_N$.
+Making this assumption, we note that, since the Euclidean distance is invariant by translation, there is no loss of generality in taking $h_1 + \cdots + h_N=0$, which will be done in the following.

 We look for a $p$-dimensional representation in the form $y_k = \Phi h_k$ where $\Phi$ is a linear transformation (and we want $y_k$ to be computable directly from dissimilarities, since we do not assume that $h_k$ is known).
-Since we are only interested in a transformation of the $h_1, \ldots, h_N$, it suffices to compute $\Phi$ in the vector space generated by them, so that we let
+Since we are only interested in a transformation of $h_1, \ldots, h_N$, it suffices to compute $\Phi$ in the vector space generated by them, so that we let

 and we want $\Phi$ to (approximately) conserve the norm, i.e., be close to being an isometry.